Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 \subsection{Normalization}

 Recall that an irreducible affine variety \(X\) is \emph{normal} if every rational function \(f\) on \(X\) which satisfies a monic polynomial

-with coefficients regular functions on \(X\) is regular on \(X\) (i.e. the regular functions are integrally closed) \cite{Mumford:1999} p.~197 \S{}III.8, \cite{Shafarevich2013} p.~125 \S5.
+with coefficients \(a_1,\dots,a_n\) regular functions on \(X\) is regular on \(X\) (i.e. the regular functions are integrally closed) \cite{Mumford:1999} p.~197 \S{}III.8, \cite{Shafarevich2013} p.~125 \S5.
 Equivalently, every continuous function holomorphic on the smooth locus of the affine variety \(X\) extends to be holomorphic on \(X\) \cite{Brieskorn.Knoerrer:1986} p.~391.
 A variety \(X\) is \emph{normal} if it is covered by open normal affine varieties.
 In particular, smooth varieties are normal.
-A \emph{normalization} of a variety \(X\) is a variety \(X_0\) with a morphism \(X_0\to X\) of varieties, which is birational and finite.
+A \emph{finite morphism} \(X\to Y\) of projective varieties is a morphism so that, locally, the regular functions on open sets of \(X\) form an integral ring over those on open sets of \(Y\) \cite{Cutkosky:2018} p.~40.
+A \emph{normalization} of a variety \(X\) is a normal variety \(X_0\) with a birational and finite morphism \(X_0\to X\).
 Every variety has a normalization, unique up to isomorphism \cite{Mumford:1999} p.~197 \S{}III.8, \cite{Shafarevich2013} p.~125 \S5.